- What is the management and governance of the MRC?

-Rebates will be calculated based on the revenue of Coastal per the formula in Exhibit F to the Master Waste Supply Agreement (Ditto).
-That formula includes the tip fees that Coastal collects from MRC members and other entities that choose to send their waste to Coastal.
+Rebates will be calculated based on the revenue of MWS per the formula in Exhibit F to the Master Waste Supply Agreement..
+That formula includes the tip fees that the facility collects from MRC members and other entities that choose to send their waste to the facility.
 It also includes revenue from the sale of biogas and recovered recyclables and other products.
-It is anticipated that the rebate program will take effect in the fourth year of Coastal operations.
-This three-year lag time is deemed sufficient enough at this time by the MRC for Coastal to address any start-up issues they might have with the respective MSW handling processes and to get their gross revenue stream established.

-- I’m a commercial hauler and want to deliver MSW to Coastal when it opens.
-Who do I contact at Fiberight to sign-up?
+- I’m a commercial hauler and want to deliver MSW to MWS.
+Who do I contact to sign-up?

-Fiberight is continuing to work with commercial haulers regarding delivery arrangements.
-If you, your hauler, or you are a hauler looking for general information, please contact Fiberight Director of Community Services Shelby Wright at (207) 592-6432 or email@example.com.
+If you, your hauler, or you are a hauler looking for general information, please contact MRC Executive Director Michael Carroll at 207-664-1700 or email@example.com.